geez0219/website-ng/src/assets/branches/r1.0/tutorial/advanced/t03_operator.md

 State stores meta information about training like mode, GradientTape for tensorflow etc. It is very unlikely that you would need to interact with it.

 ## NumpyOp
 NumpyOp is used in pipeline for data pre-processing and augmentation.
-You can go through [Tutorial 4](https://github.com/fastestimator/fastestimator/blob/master/tutorial/beginner/t04_pipeline.ipynb) to get an overview of NumpyOp and their usage.
+You can go through [tutorial 4](./tutorials/beginner/t04_pipeline) in beginner section to get an overview of NumpyOp and their usage.
 Here, we will talk about some advanced NumpyOps.

 ### Delete
 Delete op is used to delete keys from the data dictionary which are no longer required by the user.
 This helps in improving processing speed as we are holding only the required data in the memory.
 Below, we show it's usage.